allison9y/prestoi/README.md

 https://github.com/google-deepmind/alphafold3/blob/main/docs/installation.md

 Test whether AlphaFold3 program is working properly.
-Once you have installed AlphaFold 3, you can test your setup using e.g. the following input JSON file named `fold_input.json`:
+Once you have installed AlphaFold3, you can test your setup using e.g. the following input JSON file named `fold_input.json`:

 ```json